Understanding Freedom Debt Relief Process

 After completing the enrollment process, individuals officially enter into the debt relief program.
 The program specialists will then start negotiating with creditors on behalf of the individual to reduce their outstanding debts.

-Throughout the program, individuals are required to make monthly deposits into a dedicated savings account managed by the debt relief company.
+Throughout the program, individuals must make monthly deposits into a dedicated savings account managed by the debt relief company.
 These funds are used to settle negotiated debts with creditors gradually.

 Verifying Legitimacy of Program